-This Weeknight Tofu Stir Fry comes together in less than 30 minutes and is perfect for those days where you feel too busy to cook something complicated!
+This Weeknight Tofu Stir Fry with broccoli comes together in just 30 minutes and is perfect for those days where you feel too busy to cook something complicated.
 This recipe is naturally vegan, gluten-free and packed with protein and veggies for a healthy simple dinner you’ll love!

 On busy weekdays it can be hard to find time to cook a meal, which is why I love this quick and easy Tofu Stir Fry with broccoli.
 It’s a great back-pocket weeknight recipe that you can throw together in under 30 minutes from start to finish.
 If you’re in need of dinner in even less time, then make sure to try these 15-minute Teriyaki Noodles.

 Why you’ll love this recipe

 - Ready in 30 minutes.
 Don’t have tons of time to cook dinner?
 No problem!
 This tofu stir fry is ready to go in under 30 minutes for an easy fuss-free dinner.

 - Vegan and gluten-free.
 This tofu is naturally vegan and gluten-free so it’s great to serve up for anyone with dietary restrictions. (just make sure to use gluten-free soy sauce.)
 Whether you’re a meat-eater or vegetarian, you’ll love this tofu.

 - Source of protein.
 Many people think it’s hard to get enough protein from plant-based sources.
 But tofu is a great option to get your protein intake on a vegetarian or vegan diet.
 Each serving of this tofu is packed with 10 grams of protein.

 One thing I love about this recipe is it’s so versatile.
 Here is what you need to make this recipe:

 - Tofu: this recipe uses extra-firm tofu which allows the tofu to become crispy when pan-fried.
 You could also use medium tofu if you prefer a softer texture.